blakesmith/rombp/README.md

 # ROM Bin Patcher (rombp)

-rombp is a utility program to ROM bin patches, typically used for retro gaming romhacks.
+rombp is a utility program to apply ROM bin patches, typically used for retro gaming romhacks.
 I wrote it primarily to target the
 [RG350m gaming handheld.](https://obscurehandhelds.com/2020/07/the-anbernic-rg350m-review/),